ewalsh/pySimpleBinaryClassifier/README.md

 After this setup is ready, you can run the app with a simple:
 `python app.py`
 comand from the root directory.

+# TO DO
+The major part not yet completed is there should be more functionality to evaluate models.
+This is a work in progress.